 The absolute methods also include a method based on earth gravity force.
 When using this absolute method, the accelerometer to be calibrated is carefully turned in a vertical plane so that only earth gravity affects it.
 This method is only applicable in the low frequency area and used just for calibrating static accelerometers, such as VS 201 and VS 202.

-Methods with application of calibrators enable to determine sensitivity of accelerometers and require less equipment.
+Methods with application of calibrators allow to determine sensitivity of accelerometers and require less equipment.
 To conduct measurements, besides a calibrator itself, only a recording device, e.g. vibrometer, is required.
 But since calibrators have rigid frequency and vibration amplitude, they are not suitable for determining some parameters of vibration sensor such as AFR flatness and AR nonlinearity.

 Unlike absolute methods and methods based on calibrators, the method of comparison with a sample is applicable for all types of accelerometers, enabling to determine all basic electrical parameters of sensors.